MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`RemoveAdditionalFilesFlag`** - **Remove additional files at destination**<br>
 `boolean`.
 Optional.
 Use when `UseWebDeploy == true && DeploymentType == webDeploy`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the option to delete files on the Azure App Service that have no matching files in the App Service package or folder.
+Specify the option to delete files on the Azure App Service that have no matching files in the App Service package or folder.
 This will also remove all files related to any extension installed on this Azure App Service.
 To prevent this, select the `Exclude files from App_Data folder` checkbox.
 <!-- :::editable-content-end::: -->
 <br>